 Monica Moore serves as managing trustee for a small family trust, and advises non-profit and donor organizations.
 She recently stepped down as Program Director with the CS Fund, where she oversaw the emerging technologies portfolio, and supported social movement analyses and critiques of nanotechnology, synthetic biology and geoengineering.
 Monica’s extensive experience with environmental, agricultural and social justice organizations includes co-founding the Pesticide Action Network (PAN) International, and establishing and leading the PAN North America regional office for 27 years.
 She has lived and worked in Latin America and Europe, and served on boards of organizations based in the US and internationally.
 Monica holds a Master’s degree in wildlands resource science from the University of California at Berkeley, where she conducted research on biological pest control in Cuba.

-Jim Offel is interim Executive Director at Congregation Beth El in Berkeley, California.
-He previously served as interim CEO for the San Francisco Jewish Community Federation, a large operating foundation funding human services, education and culture projects and organizations in the Bay Area, Israel, and around the world.
-Jim has spent more than 20 years in marketing and operations, including serving as general manager of DCP, a diversified custom content company serving organizations throughout the U.S. In addition to serving on the board of ELAW, Jim has served on the boards of Berkeley Crew, Congregation Beth El, Soquel-Capitola School Board, the Child and Family Therapy Center, and the East Bay Agency for Children.
+Jim Offel is currently consulting as interim CFO/COO at the San Francisco Jewish Community Federation and Endowment Fund.
+He transitioned from the private to the nonprofit sector in 2010 where he has served in a variety of executive positions with human services and community-based organizations.
+Prior to his nonprofit work, Jim spent almost twenty-five years in marketing and operations, including serving as partner and general manager of DCP, a diversified custom content company serving organizations throughout the U.S. In addition to serving on the board of ELAW, Jim has served on the boards of East Bay Agency for Children, the Child and Family Therapy Center, Berkeley Crew, Congregation Beth El, and as a trustee of the Soquel-Capitola School Board.

 Scott Pope recently retired from his position as Senior Investment Advisor for Sustainable Wealth Management in Eugene, Oregon -- a firm entirely devoted to socially and environmentally responsible investments.
 Before founding Sustainable Wealth Management, Scott was a key advisor and helped build the success of Progressive Investment Management of Portland, Oregon.
 Scott is a Certified Financial Planner and is a member of the Financial Planning Association.
 In 2005 and 2006, Scott was appointed by Eugene Mayor Kitty Piercy to serve on the Sustainable Business Initiative.
 Scott formerly served on the board of the Pacific Rivers Council.